 “This in turn creates a hype and sees all the staff really coming together to support the less fortunate.”

 Ultimately – across the Group’s seven companies, and its all-encompassing empowerment initiatives – Williams believes that B-Sure’s rapid rise to prominence can be attributed to three core areas; namely systems and procedures, synergies and the aforementioned human element.

 The former represents the constant development of the Company’s internal systems backed up by a 100 percent auditing record of its data to allow ongoing analysis and continuous improvement, as well as improved client engagement to aid the business’s reputation.

 Williams picks up: “A massive focus of the Group, as can be seen by our growth strategy, is creating a synergy between companies.
 These synergies are not just for lead generation, but also for client convenience and having a centralised business support team.
 Our aim is to be able to facilitate all of the business items that are not central to our clients’ income stream.

 “This synergy gives us a stronghold on our clients by ensuring that we are able to facilitate most of their business needs, however this also leads us to focus heavily on our service levels or we run the risk of losing all the business.
 It is a double-edged sword that we gladly accept as this ensures we always offer the best service delivery.”

-The aforementioned dedication to B-Sure’s people completes a three-pronged tactic that Williams believes will stand the Company in perfect stead to negotiate the crest of the wave that the Group is currently riding.
+The aforementioned dedication to people at B-Sure Group Holdings completes a three-pronged tactic that Williams believes will stand the Company in perfect stead to negotiate the crest of the wave that the Group is currently riding.

 The CEO’s enthusiasm as such is evident when being quizzed about the Company’s future term plans: “Wow, this is quite the question with the way our Group constantly evolves and diversifies; opportunities are rife and our teams are always keen to explore new opportunities, so to answer as best I can I would split this into three sections,” he offers.